mflint/SwiftMock/README.md

 * Developers need to be aware of the difference between calls which should be mocked, and those which shouldn't (ie, simple stubs)
   * if the function in the collabotor class _performs an operation_ (starting a network request, logging-out a user, starting a timer), then it's good for mocking
-  * if the function returns a value, which your system-under-test uses to make a decision, and that decision is asserted elsewhere in your test code, then that function is _not_ a suitable candidate for mocking
+  * if the function returns a value which your system-under-test uses to make a decision, and that decision is asserted elsewhere in your test code, _and_ the function doesn't have any side-effects, then that function is _not_ a suitable candidate for mocking
 * No built-in support for stubbing calls.
 (This is calls which return a given value, but their use isn't asserted by the mock object)
 * You may sometimes need to customise the arguments which are passed into the ```accept``` call
 * Not all test-failure scenarios can report exactly where the failure occurred
 * It's possible for calls to get confused if a mock has two functions with the same name and similar arguments - but that seems unlikely to me.
 (Example: ```object.function(42)``` and ```object.function("42")```)

+The decision whether to "mock or stub" depends on what the function does.
+As an example, these two functions have similar method signatures:

+* `func isButtonEnabled() -> Bool`
+* `func saveValuesToKeychain() -> Bool`

+Both have no arguments, and both return a Bool - but they are very different:

+* `isButtonEnabled()` returns a boolean based on some internal logic.
+Your system-under-test will probably take that boolean value and use it to do something else, like calling `self.button.setEnabled(enabled)` - so your test would probably assert the state of the button is correct, and there's no need to check that `isButtonEnabled()` is called. _We care that the outcome is correct, not how the system-under-test decided to do the correct thing._ This doesn't need to be mocked.
+* `saveValuesToKeychain()`  is a command; our system-under-test is asking the mocked collaborator to do some useful work.
+In this case, we _really do care_ that the function is called, so it should be mocked.

 ## Usage